Lake McDonald Lodge Coffee Shop

-The Lake McDonald Lodge Coffee Shop is a visitor services building in the Lake McDonald district of Glacier National Park, Montana, USA.
+The Lake McDonald Lodge Coffee Shop is a visitor services building in the Lake McDonald district of Glacier National Park, Montana.
 The coffee shop was built in 1965 as part of the National Park Service's Mission 66 program to upgrade visitor facilities, in order to increase visitor dining capacity.
 Under the Mission 66 projects, visitor facilities were usually comprehensive in nature, providing a range of visitor services.
 Specialized concession buildings like the Coffee Shop were unusual in Mission 66.
 It was leased to the Glacier Park Company for operation, in anticipation of the construction of lodging facilities by the company.

 The Coffee Shop was designed by Burt L. Gewalt of the Kalispell, Montana architectural firm of Brinkman and Lenon.
 Gewalt designed the roofline to echo individual design elements of the nearby Lake McDonald Lodge, using compatible paint and trim materials.

-In 2018, the Coffee House was remodeled and reopened as Jammer Joe's, a pizza shop with to-go food.
-Part of a Glacier Park Red Tour Bus is affixed to the wall.
-Jammer Joe's is named for a well loved "Jammer", or Red Bus Driver, who gave tours in Glacier Park.